truonand000/ESLint_Prettier_Tutorial/README.md

 Once this is done, you should have an `.eslintrc.json` file located in your root directory.
 Make sure to check if it is there.

+And that's it!
+We will come back to this file later once we configure Prettier.

 ### Prettier Configuration

 Prettier's configuration is quit straightforward.
 You will need to first create an `.prettierrc` configuration file in your project's root directory, which is the same place where your `.eslintrc.json` configuration file should be.
 You can just do this by using VSCode's GUI to add a new file or just run the following command: